unternehmen/stunning-succotash/README.md

-# stunning-succotash
+# What is stunning-succotash?
-A roguelike written in the Hy programming language.
+A roguelike game written in the Hy programming language.

 ## Dependencies
 This script uses the latest version of Hy, _not_ the version on PIP.
-Additionally, it uses the following libraries which _can_ be downloaded on PIP:
+Additionally, it uses the following libraries which can be downloaded on PIP:

 * blessings
 * getch